duggabe/gr-control/README.md

 ```
 cd ~/gr-control
 ```
-2. Execute `xmt_rcv_switch.py`.
+2. Execute `gnuradio-companion`.
 ```
-python3 -u xmt_rcv_switch.py
+gnuradio-companion
 ```
+3. Open the `xmt_rcv_switch` flowgraph.
+4. Change the IP address of the ZMQ SUB Message Source block to the IP of the Raspberry Pi.
+5. Change the IP address of the ZMQ PUB Message Sink to the IP of the computer where `xmt_rcv_switch.py` will run (your local computer).
+6. Click 'Run' and 'Execute' or press F6.
-3. A new window titled `xmt_rcv_switch` will open showing LED status indicators, Rcv Gain control, Receive Freq, Offset (for repeaters), Transmit Freq, and a Transmit switch.
+7. A new window titled `xmt_rcv_switch` will open showing LED status indicators, Rcv Gain control, Receive Freq, Offset (for repeaters), Transmit Freq, and a Transmit switch.
 Clicking the Transmit switch will perform the following sequence in conjunction with `relay_sequencer.py`.
   * mute receiver
   * turn off rcv LED
   * turn on Antenna LED